polius/meteornext-docs/docs/README.md

 Meteor Next has been built to be secure and reliable.
 Here are some aspects to take into account:

 - Meteor Next does NOT collect any kind of data.
 All data stored in your database stays in your database.
 - Meteor Next can work offline without needing internet connection with one exception.
-The application needs connection to https://license.meteor2.io to be able to check if the license is either activated or expired.
+The application needs connection to https://license.meteornext.io to be able to check if the license is either activated or expired.
 - Meteor Next has been audited by Ackcent to guarantee that there's no security vulnerabilities.
 - All stored user passwords created by the app are encrypted.
 - Meteor Next supports up to two MFA methods: Virtual 2FA Device and Security Keys.
-- Be able to define a customized password policy to enforce that all users have an strong password and decide the password age.
+- Be able to define a customized password policy to enforce that all users have a strong password and decide the password age.
 - Be able to force that all users have the MFA enabled.
-- Be able to restrict the access to the administration panel only to a specific IP addreess or domain.
+- Be able to restrict the access to the administration panel only to a specific IP address or domain.